Rochester Americans General Manager Randy Sexton named Chris Taylor Head Coach of the Rochester Americans on June 30, 2017.

-Taylor, who previously spent a total of 14 seasons in Rochester as a player and coach, returns to the organization after serving as an assistant coach with the Wilkes-Barre/Scranton Penguins last season.
+Taylor, who previously spent a total of 14 seasons in Rochester as a player and coach, returned to the organization after serving as an assistant coach with the Wilkes-Barre/Scranton Penguins during the 2016-17 campaign.
 He helped guide the Penguins to an AHL-best 51-20-3-2 (107 points) overall record, winning the Macgregor Kilpatrick Trophy as regular season champions while also leading Wilkes-Barre/Scranton to its 14th straight Calder Cup Playoff appearance.
 The Penguins also finished with the AHL’s top defense under Taylor, allowing a league-low 170 goals-against over 76 games in 2016-17.
-Additionally, Taylor was instrumental in the development of several Penguins prospects with at least 15 different players earning NHL call-ups throughout the campaign as Pittsburgh captured its second consecutive Stanley Cup championship.
+Additionally, Taylor was instrumental in the development of several Penguins prospects with at least 15 different players earning NHL call-ups throughout the year as Pittsburgh captured its second consecutive Stanley Cup championship.

 Taylor first joined the Amerks staff as development coach prior to the 2011-12 season following a successful 19-year professional career as a player that saw him become one of the all-time Amerk greats to ever don the red, white and blue.
 He was elevated to assistant coach on Feb.
 25, 2013, a position he retained through the 2015-16 campaign.